Grand Theft and Petty Theft in Los Angeles, California

 A reasonable mistake of fact is a complete defense to the charge of theft, and many other general and specific intent offenses.
 If a defendant believed some fact, that if true, would make the defendant’s act not a crime, he is not guilty of the charged crime

 Defendant took a lawnmower from a neighbor, and when defendant took the mower he actually believed he was the rightful owner of the lawnmower.
 Defendant had earlier that year lent the neighbor a lawnmower nearly identical to the one the defendant took.
 At the time the defendant took the lawnmower, there was only one mower in the neighbor’s garage and the neighbor had repeatedly ignored defendant’s requests to return it.

 In this case, the defendant would likely not be guilty of theft, because of his belief the lawnmower was his, and viewed objectively, his mistake was one a normal person might make.

-What should I do if I am charged with Theft?
+What should I do if I am charged with Theft in Los Angeles?

-You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
+You should immediately contact an LA’s experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of a petty or grand theft conviction are too great to go-it alone.
-Call now for a free consultation with an experienced criminal defense attorney (877)977-7750.
+Use our Contact Form or Call now for a free consultation with an experienced criminal defense attorney (877)977-7750.